Our Team

 Kelsie McQuinn, Psy.D.

-Dr. Kelsie McQuinn is a pre-licensed Clinical Psychologist at Wolff Child Psychology.
-She received her Psy.D. in Clinical Psychology, as well as her M.A. in Forensic Psychology, from the University of Denver Graduate School of Professional Psychology.
+Dr. Kelsie McQuinn is a Clinical Psychologist who received her Psy.D. in Clinical Psychology, as well as her M.A. in Forensic Psychology, from the University of Denver Graduate School of Professional Psychology.
 Her experience and training involves evidenced-based behavioral interventions including Exposure and Response Prevention, as well as neuropsychological assessment.
 Dr. Kelsie McQuinn completed an APA-accredited pre-doctoral internship in pediatric neuropsychology at Primary Children’s Hospital in Salt Lake City, Utah.
 Her assessment and intervention experiences include children, adolescents, and adults with learning disorders, emotional and behavioral concerns, Autism Spectrum Disorder, chronic pain, as well as complex medical presentations.
 Dr. McQuinn is passionate about providing comprehensive evaluations to help provide diagnostic clarification for families, as well as neurodiversity affirming therapy services to support children and adolescents in need.

 Coral Euler, M.A. headshot